mupfdev/eszFW/example/README.md

 ## Controls

 Note: to control the game using your touch screen, just click left, right or at the center fifth of the screen.
-In addition, the player stops as soon as he reaches the spot that was tapped.

 ```
 Q:       quit